 I've lived in Massachusetts for 45 years and never in the South.
 If, during my brief time in the South -- vacations in New Orleans in 1996 and '97, and overnight stays in Virginia and North Carolina -- I had confronted the topic of racism, even in a brief glancing moment, to acknowledge with black person there, I would never have forgotten that encounter.

 Of course I don't know what was in the couple's heads as they watched CNN at that moment.
-They shook their heads as if in amazement, perhaps.
+They shook their heads -- perhaps in amazement.
 I was puzzled that they didn't seem at all angry.
-I hope they did not feel resignation.
+I hope they did not feel resignation, but they might have.

 Because I did not talk to them I never learned where they are from.
-It was so loud I couldn't hear their voices; I was unable to listen for accents that would have allowed for at least a guess.
+I couldn't hear them.
+I was unable to listen for accents that would have allowed for at least a guess.